Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Explaining kernel-based statistical discrepancies

-Computing $\text{HSIC}(X,Y)$ gives us the overall dependence between $X$ and $Y$.
-We now focus on scenarios where $X$ represents a random variable of the feature vector $\x$ and $Y$ represents the scalar prediction outcome $y$.
-Our interest is then to distribute the overall dependence over the features in $\x$.
-This is particularly useful for feature selection and global sensitivity analysis, where the target is usually univariate.
+Computing $\mathrm{HSIC}(X,Y)$ gives the overall dependence between $X$ and $Y$.
+We now consider the setting where $X$ is a feature vector $\x$ and $Y$ is a scalar outcome $y$, and ask how the overall dependence can be distributed across the features of $\x$.
+This is particularly useful for feature selection and global sensitivity analysis, where the target is typically univariate.

-The following theorem establishes that HSIC naturally induces a functional decomposition structure, enabling the formulation of a cooperative game.

-\begin{Theorem} For the HSIC with the product kernel on $X$, it has the following properties: \begin{itemize}[leftmargin=15pt] \item[(i)] The HSIC function can be decomposed into contributions from all feature subsets \( \cS \subseteq \cD \) as {